anacis/fbu_final_project/README.md

    | travelingTime(?)   | Number   | The total time spent traveling (does not include the time spent at each location) |
    | linkToMap    | String   | The link that will open googleMaps or Apple Maps |

 General Note: Using the google Maps Places API is not free :( the Maps SDK is free and seems to provide similar functionality, but might need to result to using the fourSquare API instead.
-I could also pay for the API since it's not that expensive.
+I could also pay for the API since it's not that expensive. -- update: I can use my free google cloud credits for API calls yay!

 ### Networking
 * Sign Up Screen